MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xdeaddead--manually-initiated-crash1.md

 # Bug Check 0xDEADDEAD: MANUALLY\_INITIATED\_CRASH1

 The MANUALLY\_INITIATED\_CRASH1 bug check has a value of 0xDEADDEAD.
-This indicates that the a manually initiated crash occurred.
+This indicates that a manually initiated crash occurred.

 > [!IMPORTANT]
 > This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://www.windows.com/stopcode).